cale-inspired/isprtn/content/yoga.md

 Further I offer **extended meditation sessions** of up to one hour, both for general healing and specific purposes like anxiety or physical pain.
 I guide **Yoga Nidra**, the term meaning 'yogic sleep' and describing a meditative state of consciousness between being awake and falling asleep.
 In this practise you will be able to find deep relaxation and restore both physical and emotional energy resources.

+## prices

+All classes, workshops, meditations and talks are **exclusively on a donation basis**.
+You give as much as you can and want.
+In this way nobody is excluded due to financial reasons.
+Healing and the art of consciousness shall be accessible to everyone.

 ## Healing sound

 I love to combine my two passions of Yoga and music with one another, providing unique sound bath meditation, collective bhajan singing and more. **For more information, have a look at my [music page]({{< relref "music.md" >}}).**